 Important Sections What it Means for You

-SnapMedicinal makes it easy for your primary and secondary neurologist to work together.
-SnapMedicinal facilitates your initial consult and if necessary your secondary consult, all from the convenience of your computer or smart device.
-There is no need to seek out a qualified neurologist, coordinate appointments or travel to their offices.
+SnapMedicinal makes it easy for you to connect with a registered board-certified physician.
+SnapMedicinal facilitates your consult all from the convenience of your computer or smart device.
+There is no need to seek out a qualified specialist, coordinate appointments or travel to their offices.

 Ongoing followups are required.

-In order to receive ongoing treatment, you must meet monthly with the neurologist who recommended your treatment.
+In order to receive ongoing treatment, if you are being treated by a physician, you must meet monthly with the physician who approved your treatment.

-SnapMedicinal facilitates your ongoing treatment by connecting you to your neurologist when followup appointments are required.
+SnapMedicinal facilitates your ongoing treatment by connecting you to your physician when followup appointments are required.

 Recommendations must be submitted electronically.

-SnapMedicinal connects the neurologist with the dispensary in a compliant and secure way online.
+SnapMedicinal connects the physician with the dispensary in a compliant and secure way online.